 To create your WordPress user account, follow these steps:

-In the address bar of your browser, enter the URL http://wordpress.com.
+In the address bar of your browser, go to WordPress.com.

 On the page that appears, click the Get Started button.

 Type your email address in the E-mail Address text box.

 This address isn’t made public on your blog; rather, it’s used for communication between you and WordPress.
 You can change this address later, in the Options section on your WordPress.com Dashboard.

 In the Username text box, enter the name you want to use to log in to your blog from now until forever.

 Your username must be at least four characters, with lowercase letters and numbers only.
 WordPress automatically fills in the Blog Address box with the same username you entered in the Username box; however, you don’t have to use that one.
 If you like, type a unique name in the Blog Address field.

 Type a password of your choice, first in the Password text box and then again in the Confirm box.

 You use this password to log in to your new WordPress account.
 Choose and then type a password that you’ll remember, but not one that would be easy for anyone to guess.
 Your password must be at least four characters.
 WordPress gives you a visual indicator of the strength of your password choice, with strength, meaning how easy or difficult it is for someone to guess your password.